What is yeast dermatitis?

 There are several techniques used to collect samples for diagnosing yeast dermatitis:

-- Skin scraping - scraping the skin with a blade to collect yeast organisms
+- Skin scraping - scraping the skin with a dull blade to collect yeast organisms

 - Impression smear - pressing a microscope slide on the skin to collect yeast organisms.